courselab/snaskii21/doc/CONTRIBUTING.md

-## Obtaining the source and building the software
+## Obtaining the source and building the software - TODO- Put this somewhere else, see issue 50

 After the software is built, the binary may be found in the subdirectiry `src`.